HomeGrand SlamsWimbledonHow Wimbledon's Grass Courts Affect Playing Style

 Why Serve-and-Volley Was Born on Grass

-Traditionally, serve-and-volley tennis has been the route to success, with returners having less time to react to the serve and good volleyers able to dominate the forecourt.
+Traditionally, serve-and-volley tennis has been the route to success on grass, with returners having less time to react to the serve and good volleyers able to dominate the forecourt.
 The logic is straightforward.

 In the 2001 Wimbledon final, Goran Ivanisevic and Pat Rafter served and volleyed on every first and second serve.
 Not most serves.
 Every serve.
-The tactical choice was total and the surface fully supported it.
+The tactical choice was total.

 The worn path that developed along the middle of the service box toward the net at Wimbledon — visible in photographs from the McEnroe and Sampras eras — was literally the footprint of the serve-and-volley game inscribed into the turf.